All medical procedures carry risks. For detailed risks, see our FAQs.

-Enhance shape and contour: through removal of excess skin and tightening of surrounding tissue.
+• May involve removal of excess skin and adjustment of surrounding tissue.

-Address changes in breast appearance: that can occur with ageing, pregnancy, breastfeeding, or weight variation.
+• Address changes in breast appearance that can occur over time or following life events such as pregnancy, breastfeeding, or weight variation.

 Is Mastopexy for You?